 Refugee Women's Strategy Group

-Refugee Women’s Strategy Group (RWSG) is a group of refugee and asylum seeking women, supported by Scottish Refugee Council and funded by Comic Relief, whose aim is to ensure that the voices of refugee women in Scotland are heard.
+The Refugee Women’s Strategy Group (RWSG) is a group of refugee and asylum seeking women supported by Scottish Refugee Council.
+The group's aim is to ensure that the voices of refugee women in Scotland are heard.

 One Step Closer